 You can see a list of all of the custom styles that are present in the currently open document.
 It’s up to you if you want to remove them or toggle their Auto Update status from this screen.
 If you’ve got a lot of styles, you can use the ‘Select all’ or ‘Select unused’ options instead of individually clicking on individual styles.
 There’s also the ability to just select the locked custom styles so that you can unlock them.

 Select the existing style you want to replace with the new style via the drop-down boxes and click the Replace Style button.
-It’s that easy … the Undo feature of Word will get you out of any sticky situations if you accidentally replace Heading 1 with a Table Shading!
+It’s that easy, however, in case of any panic, the Undo feature of Word will get you out of any sticky situations if you accidentally replace Heading 1 with a Table Shading!

 4) Inspect and Tweak Comments